You are not old enough to visit this site

 Resist the urge to tinker before you’ve tried it!
 Take a good sip at full strength, let the whisky roll over all of your tongue from the very tip to the very back before swallowing.
 Give all of your taste buds a chance to experience every little nuance that is present in the taste profile.
 Let it marinate for a second and let your brain go wild wondering what on earth it is you can taste (See our tasting notes article for inspiration).

-The Third Enjoyment: The Finish
+The Savour: The Finish

 Let those more subtle flavours that seem to stick around, then dissipate, and then somehow appear again, do their thing.
 This part of a whisky tasting is just as important as the other two, in fact maybe more so, as it’s all you're left with once you’ve dusted off the entire dram.
 Deep inhales and slow and steady exhales will allow the finish to really finish.